Vietnam.vn - Nền tảng quảng bá Việt Nam

 The ship also participated in many friendly activities to celebrate the 70th anniversary of the alliance between the two countries.

-US says it is under pressure to modernize nuclear weapons from China and North Korea
+US says it is under pressure to modernize nuclear weapons from China and North Korea.

 Tensions escalate

 North Korea has not commented on the development, but has previously reacted to the Washington Declaration.
-KCNA quoted Kim Yo-jong, the sister of North Korean leader Kim Jong-un, as saying the agreement reflected a "will to act" against North Korea in a "most hostile and belligerent manner".
+KCNA quoted Kim Yo-jong, sister of North Korean leader Kim Jong-un, as saying the agreement reflected a "will to act" against North Korea in a "most hostile and belligerent manner".

 On June 15, the US and South Korea concluded the fifth and final round of their joint live-fire drills at a training ground near the inter-Korean border.